JohnArg/Thesis/README.txt

 when they wish.

 Technical :
-This is a Node.js Web App.
+This is a Node.js/Express.js Web App with Handlebars as the templating engine.
 The app starts by executing the application.js file with Node's command: nodejs application.js The server runs on localhost:3000. node_modules is a folder used by node js packages.